piScope/TwoPi/README.md

 # TwoPi
-TwoPi (stands for (p)iScope/(P)etra-M) is a package installer for piScope/Petra-M. It is made from the collection of install scripts to configure various libraries in a coherent way to run Petra-M simulation.
+TwoPi (stands for (p)iScope/(P)etra-M) is a package installer for piScope/Petra-M.
+It is made from the collection of install scripts to configure various libraries in a coherent way to run Petra-M simulation.

 ## Usage

-  1) Initialize PREFIX using twopi-init
+  1) Initialize viertualenv using twopi-init bin/twopi init <device> <location>

+         device : a parameter to specify the cluster/client enviroment (ex.
+MITengaging, cori, brew)
+	 location : install location

+         ex) bin/twopi init  MITengaging $HOME/twopi_roots/20190724

-  2) source twopi_env.sh
+  2) source <location>/bin/twopi_env.sh
-       this script setup enviromental variabls for TwoPi
+       this script setup enviromental variabls for TwoPi TwoPiDevice : <device> used in step 1 TwoPiGit : git repo for piScope/Petra-M modules (default github.com/piscope) TwoPiRoo : <location> used in step 1

-         TwoPiDevice=linux #DockerDebian, MITengaging, cori, brew,,,)
-         TwoPiGit=git@github.com:piScope  # repo for piScope/Petra-M modules
-         TwoPiRoot=/usr/local/twopi       # install location
+  3) Install numpy/scipy
+       Petra-M needs numpy/scipy compiled using the same compiler being used to build following components.
+If the system provided numpy/scipy is not the one built by the same compilere you need to build

-  3) Install packages using twopi-install or twopi-clone/build/clean
+  4) Install packages using twopi-install or twopi-clone/build/clean

 ### Install packages